amarkanday/python-tutorials/README.md

+# A guide to learn Pythin Data Scince and Machine learning concepts, common algorithms,

-# A quick introduction to Data analysis and machine learning in Python
+### A quick introduction to Data analysis and machine learning in Python

 This tutorial provides a comprehensive guide on Python for data analysis and machine learning, covering key concepts and practical applications.